-this indicator is computed reflects the institutional and political characteristics per country.
+Finally, to correct for possible endogeneity of reforms variables, firstly, we use Polity IV Project's political regime indicator for democracy as a political variable.
+It ranges from -10, fully institutionalized autocracy, to +10, fully institutionalized democracy.
+The way by which this indicator is computed reflects the institutional and political characteristics per country.
 These data are available at the Center for Systemic Peace "Polity IV" Website.
 Then, we normalize the variable to be in the range from 0 to 1.
 Then, to take into account the legal origin for each country, either it is civil law or common law country, we collect data from the CIA World Factbook on the legal origin.
 We construct a dummy variable that equals 1 if the country has a civil legal origin, zero otherwise.
 Moreover, we use the total natural resources rents (% of GDP) to reflect the country natural resources potentially leading to rents.
-These data come from the WDI database created by the World Bank.
-Finally, we collect data about the independence year from colonization27 for each MENA country from the CIA World Factbook data.
+These data come from the World Development Indicators Database created by the World Bank.
+Finally, we collect data about the independence year from colonization of the mean of the mean of the property of the property of the country from the CIA World Factbook data.